top of page

 The noun 'redundancy' has its roots in Latin and Old French.
 It can be traced back to the Latin word 'redundantia,' which is derived from 'redundare,' meaning 'to overflow' or 'to abound.'
 The Latin term 'redundantia' referred to an overflow or excess of something.
 In Old French, it evolved into 'redundance,' with a similar meaning of excess or overflow.
 Over time, in English, 'redundancy' came to denote the state or quality of excessive or unnecessary repetition, duplication, or overlap.
 This etymology highlights the idea of something overflowing or exceeding what is needed, which aligns with the concept of redundancy in language or systems, where there is more than is necessary, resulting in repetition or duplication.

-Quiz: Find the meaning of the noun redundancy:
+Find the correct meaning of the noun redundancy:

 Try Again!